 Congratulations!
 You’ve just remembered opening the greatest piece of content marketing of all time.

-The Guinness Book of Records, stuffed full of unimaginable facts and stats, has held legendary status in our society since 1954 – a bible of weird that every household is the proud owner of at least one edition.
+The Guinness Book of Records, stuffed full of unimaginable facts and stats, has held legendary status in our society since 1954, and is a bible of weird that every household is the proud owner of at least one edition.

-And it’s for that reason, I think it’s an exemplar piece of ‘content marketing’ and like any great piece of marketing came from a nifty piece of audience insight.
+And it’s for that reason, I think, that it’s an exemplary piece of ‘content marketing’ and, like any great piece of marketing, it came from a nifty piece of audience insight.

 Back in the 50s, while out shooting for the weekend in County Wexford, Sir Hugh Beaver, MD of Guinness got in a heated debate with his friends about which was the faster game bird – the Golden Plover or the Red Grouse (it’s the Plover in case you were interested).